-International Monetary Fund (IMF)
+International Monetary Fund (IMF) Explained

 The IMF makes loans to developing countries, provides stable exchange rates between currencies, establishes policies for currency exchange among commercial banks, conducts statistical and economic analysis of economies, and monitors economies while encouraging sound economic policies.
 Notably, the IMF makes loans to developing countries under the condition that borrowing countries make efforts to improve or correct internal systems causing economic imbalances.
 Structural and policy improvements may include: reduced governmental spending, import and export policy (such as tariffs), currency valuation, security market regulation, price controls, privatization, foreign investment provisions, and anti-corruption measures.

 Based in Washington, D.C., the IMF has at present 189 member countries.
 Each country has representatives on the IMF’s executive board.
 The number of representative’s is base upon the country’s economic influence.
 Countries that are more powerful in global economy have most voting power, as their representation is more on the IMF’s board.

 A Little More on the International Monetary Fund

 The IMF achieves its goals by the following primary methods.